 CIRCL perspectives offer a window into the different worlds of various stakeholders in the cyberlearning community — what drives their work, what they need to be successful, and what they think the community should be doing.
 Share your perspective.

 Neil Heffernan is a professor in the Computer Science Department at Worcester Polytechnic Institute, and directs the PhD and Masters Programs in Learning Sciences and Technologies.
-Dr. Heffernan is well know ASSISTments, an online tutoring program that he created.
+Dr. Heffernan is well known for ASSISTments, an online tutoring program that he created.
 ASSISTments has been used as a shared scientific instrument to conduct randomized controlled trials comparing different ideas on how to improve student learning.

 What drives your work?